michaelnetter/thoughts/decentralized-web-feeds/Decentralized_Feed.md

 ### Aggregation / Curation

 To provide a personalized, curated feed of content, some kind of aggregation and curation is needed.
-This could be implemented in the client or using an intermediary service provided by third parties.
+This could be implemented in the client or using an intermediary services provided by third parties.
 One could imagine different aggregation services with different curation algorithms.
 The user registers with an aggregation service of his choice.
 Then the service fetches all content items and — based on previous views and interactions — creates a compelling feed.